Neil Baldwin (writer)

 Neil Baldwin is a poet, critic, cultural historian, biographer, arts executive, and emeritus professor (as of July 1, 2020) in the College of the Arts at Montclair State University.
+He is the 2024-2026 External Mentor for the National Park Service Mellon Humanities Postdoctoral Fellowship Program at the Thomas Edison National Historic Park in West Orange, New Jersey; and his work in process is The Solace of Art in Later Life.

-Early Life and Education
+Early life and education

 Neil Baldwin - a fourth-generation New Yorker – was born on June 21, 1947.
 The eldest of four sons of David S. Baldwin, MD (1921-2013), and Halee (Morris) Baldwin (1923-2017), he grew up on the Upper West Side of Manhattan, near Central Park, and went to neighborhood public schools.
 From 1961-1965, Baldwin attended the Horace Mann School in Riverdale, N.Y., where he wrote theatre, book and jazz reviews for the student newspaper, The Record; and was co-captain of the varsity cross-country, winter and spring track teams.

 Baldwin began as a history major at the University of Rochester, N.Y., from 1965-1969, studying with Prof. Loren Baritz, author of City on a Hill, an early influence.
-He spent junior year abroad at the University of Manchester, England, writing his final term paper - “Order, Rhythm, and Cycle in James Joyce’s Portrait of the Artist as a Young Man, Ulysses, and Finnegans Wake” - under the aegis and tutelage of Prof. C.B.Cox, editor of Critical Quarterly.
+He spent junior year abroad at the University of Manchester, England, writing his final term paper - "Order, Rhythm, and Cycle in James Joyce’s Portrait of the Artist as a Young Man, Ulysses, and Finnegans Wake" - under the aegis and tutelage of Prof. C.B.Cox, editor of Critical Quarterly.

 He received a fellowship to teach undergraduate composition and literature while pursuing the PhD in Modern American Poetry at SUNY-Buffalo, with a minor in French literature, from 1969-1973.
 Baldwin’s mentors were poets Robert Creeley and John Logan; and Francophone scholars Raymond Federman and John Simon.
 His doctoral dissertation, compiled with the blessing and personal stewardship of James Laughlin, founder and publisher of New Directions, Inc., co-authored with Steven L. Meyers, and with a Preface by Creeley, was published in 1978 by G.K.Hall and Company - The Manuscripts and Letters of William Carlos Williams in the Poetry Collection, Lockwood Memorial Library, State University of New York at Buffalo: A Descriptive Catalogue.
 In addition to annotating Williams’s twenty thousand manuscripts – correspondence, poetry, fiction, nonfiction, drama, and the epic poem, Paterson - housed at Buffalo since the 1950s -- the volume includes Baldwin’s itemization of the Williams holdings at the Yale University Beinecke Rare Book and Manuscripts Library.

-Baldwin’s first published essay, “William Carlos Williams and Valery Larbaud: Toward a Dynamic Convergence,” appeared in American Literature [May, 1973]; and his first published poems, “Translations from the French Poetry of Rainer Maria Rilke,” were featured in the American Poetry Review [Jan-Feb 1973] while he was still in graduate school.
+Baldwin’s first published essay, "William Carlos Williams and Valery Larbaud: Toward a Dynamic Convergence," appeared in American Literature [May, 1973]; and his first published poems, "Translations from the French Poetry of Rainer Maria Rilke," were featured in the American Poetry Review [Jan-Feb 1973] while he was still in graduate school.
 His first administrative position, Associate Director of Community Programs at Lewiston (N.Y.)
 State Art Park, came soon thereafter.
 These art-and-work initiatives in literature and not-for-profit established the through-line for Baldwin’s career.